 MF: Luís Figo (Portugal)

 With 127 international appearances between 1991 and 2006, and 32 goals, Figo is Portugal's record appearance holder.
 A dazzling dribbler and crosser, his finest hour came at UEFA EURO 2000 where his brilliance steered Portugal through to the semi-finals and brought him the Ballon d'Or six months later.
-On home soil in 2004 Figo helped the hosts to the final only to lose to Greece, and he was persuaded to return to international football for his 2006 FIFA World Cup swansong.
-One of only a handful of footballers to have starred for FC Barcelona and Real Madrid CF, he won two league titles with each and did the same in Italy at FC Internazionale Milano before retiring in 2009.
+On home soil in 2004 Figo helped the hosts to the final only to lose to Greece, and he was persuaded to return to international football for the 2006 FIFA World Cup.
+One of a handful of footballers to have starred for FC Barcelona and Real Madrid CF, he won two league titles with each and did the same in Italy at FC Internazionale Milano before retiring in 2009.

 MF: Edgar Davids (Netherlands)

 Sent home from EURO '96 after a public spat, Davids made amends by driving the Oranje to the 1998 FIFA World Cup and UEFA EURO 2000 semi-finals even if penalty shoot-out defeats denied him each time.
 Courageous, determined and dynamic, he was a member of AFC Ajax's 1995 UEFA Champions League winning side and, after a season at AC Milan, spent seven years at Juventus, winning three league titles to add to the three he had won in Amsterdam.
 A semi-finalist with the Netherlands again at UEFA EURO 2004, his international career came to a halt the following year.